askiggy/iggy-enrich-demos/README.md

 Running these demos locally requires you to have a copy of Iggy sample data.

+For the `iggy-enrich-demo` the data download is included in the demo notebook.

-You can request Iggy sample data [here](https://docs.askiggy.com/download/sample-data).
+For the `iggy-metaflow-demo` and the `visualization` demo you can request Iggy sample data [here](https://docs.askiggy.com/download/sample-data).
 Once downloaded, place it in `./iggy-data` and un-compress it:
   ```
   tar -xzvf ./iggy-data/iggy-package-wkt-20211110214810_fl_pinellas_quadkeys.tar.gz -C ./iggy-data
   ```